2024 Grunin Prize for Law and Social Entrepreneurship

 Helen Scott

 Helen Scott is a Professor of Law Emeritus at NYU School of Law.
 She is the founder and former co-director of the Mitchell Jacobson Leadership Program in Law and Business at New York University School of Law, as well as a co-founder and former Faculty Co-Director of the Grunin Center for Law and Social Entrepreneurship at NYU Law.
 In that capacity, she has participated in the development of innovative Law and Business courses, including Investing in Microfinance, Law & Business of Corporate Governance, and Professional Responsibility in Law and Business.
-Scott oversees the competitive Leadership Scholars program, and runs the capstone seminar for the program, Law and Business Projects.
-She has been a member of the NYU School of Law faculty since 1982 and teaches a wide variety of business law courses, including the basic Contracts and Corporations courses.
+Scott oversaw the competitive Leadership Scholars program, and ran the capstone seminar for the program, Law and Business Projects.
+She was a member of the NYU School of Law faculty since 1982 and has taught a wide variety of business law courses, including the basic Contracts and Corporations courses.

 Scott currently serves on the Board of Directors of IEX LLC, the newly launched stock exchange.
 From 1999 to 2004, Scott co-chaired the Listing and Hearing Review Council of the NASDAQ Stock Market, an independent advisory committee to the board of directors, with primary responsibility for formulating and recommending corporate governance and quantitative listing standards for that market.